pubnub/c-sharp/mono-for-android/README.md

 You can checkout the video overview here: https://vimeo.com/56720927

+### Important Change from previous version
+UserState method parameters have been modified.
+PAM auth method parameters have been modified.
+Implements the features of Pubnub 3.6

+### Instructions
 Open Pubnub_Messaging/PubNub_Messaging.csproj.
 Run the project in the emulator to see a working example.
 The main functionality lies in the pubnub.cs file.